*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 There is no better way to engender enthusiasm for growing vegetables than to have fast results.
 Working with your kids to select vegetables that are quick growing means that within 3 weeks you could see results.
 One of the quickest vegetables to grow is cress, which you can eat after just THREE days.
 Cress can grow on a piece of blotting paper in a windowsill and is a super easy vegetable for kids to start growing.

 Vegetables that will grow quickly include salad leaves – taking just about 21 days, or beetroot which can be ready to eat in 35 days, but you can also harvest the leaves to use in a salad before then.
+Mushroom in grow kits can also grow fast.
+In as soon as two weeks, you and your kids can start cooking the edible mushrooms your harvest from the kits.

 Pick Vegetables that are Easy to Grow